If you’re wondering how to deal with no emotional care and support from your husband, you’re in the right place.

 Sure, a marriage can survive without emotional intimacy.
 But do you want to survive or thrive?

-Emotional support deepens your love for one another.
+Emotional expression deepens your love for one another.
 It boosts your mental health.
-It helps you achieve your personal goals.
-It teaches your children what a healthy and loving relationship looks like.
+It helps you achieve your personal ultimate goal.
+It teaches your children what a loving relationship looks like.
+You show them that it’s okay to have a deep connection with another person.

 Some unhappily married couples stay together for the sake of a child, but that’s one hell of a sacrifice when you consider everything you’re missing out on.